 - 17.1 The auditor must issue a detailed audit report on the result of their audit activities, in line with the usual occupational standards.
-The audit procedures performed, and the results, are to be documented in the audit report in such a way that it can be followed and understood. - 17.2 The audit report must include the following points in particular: - 17.2.1 Audit assignment; - 17.2.2 Subject, type and scope of the audit; - 17.2.3 Findings regarding the documentation system used by the system; - 17.2.4 Findings regarding all audited cases, as well as the cases explicitly referred to as subject to documentation in these audit guidelines, and descriptions of any nonconformities; - 17.2.5 Certificate (in line with appendix 2). - 17.3 The report forms part of the certificate and so must be presented in writing, together with the confirmation and the volume flow record, to the ZSVR by no later than 1 June of the year following the reference year under section 17 (2). - 17.4 For clarification: The audit report is not an audit report as defined under section 321 HGB, and the provisions of section 321 HGB do not apply not even accordingly to the audit report.
+The audit procedures performed, and the results, are to be documented in the audit report in such a way that it can be followed and understood. - 17.2 The audit report must include the following points in particular: - 17.2.1 Audit assignment; - 17.2.2 Subject, type and scope of the audit; - 17.2.3 Findings regarding the documentation system used by the system; - 17.2.4 Findings regarding all audited cases, as well as the cases explicitly referred to as subject to documentation in these audit guidelines, and descriptions of any nonconformities: - 17.2.5 Confirmation (in line with appendix 2). - 17.3 The report forms part of the confirmation and so must be filed electronically, together with the confirmation and the volume flow record, with the ZSVR in the LUCID Packaging Register by no later than 1 June of the year following the reference year under section 17 (3). - 17.4 For clarification: The audit report is not an audit report as defined under section 321 HGB, and the provisions of section 321 HGB do not apply not even accordingly to the audit report.